sajalshres/python-e2e-book/1-know-your-language/before-we-begin.md

 There’s a rich history of shells, and these “Unix style” shells began with Unix System 1’s shell in 1969.
 But even that was influenced by older programs such as RUNCOM.
 If you’ve ever noticed that some config files end in “rc” (e.g .vimrc), thats why.

-If these shells have changed since the 1960s, then why do developers keep on using them?
+If these shells haven't changed since the 1960s, then why do developers keep on using them?

 **Because** they haven’t really changed since the 60s.
 Graphical interfaces for your phone or computer fashionably change with every update (with usability improvements), but command line shells don’t.
 When you are scripting things or dealing with an entire farm of servers, you really don’t want your (user) interface to change, as it will break your scripts.